seymaakorkmaz/Algorithm-Analysis/README.md

 ### Algorithm Analysis
-Algorithm Analysis course homework and project questions-solutions.
+- Algorithm Analysis course homework and project questions-solutions.
+- The documents explaining the assignments and solutions are added to the repo.